Understanding Termination Pay in Ontario

 What is Termination Pay?

 Termination pay is money that an employee receives when their employment is terminated without proper notice as required by law.
-It can be viewed as a substitute for the notice period the employee should have received.
+It can be seen as a kind of substitute for the notice period the employee should have received.

 In Ontario, there are two kinds of termination pay.
 First, there is ‘pay in lieu of notice’ which is provided when an employer chooses to terminate an employee immediately without the required notice period.
 The second type of termination pay is ‘severance pay,’ which refers to the additional compensation provided to long-term employees who meet certain criteria, such as having worked for a company with a payroll of at least $2.5 million or being part of a mass layoff.

 In Ontario, employees who are terminated without just cause and without sufficient notice are typically entitled to termination pay.
-However, it is important to note that there are several exclusions, including employees who have not completed three months of continuous employment, employees who are terminated for good reason, and workers in particular industries who are excluded from the ESA’s termination requirements.
+However, it is important to note that there are several exclusions.
+Some of these exceptions include employees who have not completed three months of continuous employment, employees who are terminated for good reason, and workers in particular industries who are excluded from the ESA’s termination requirements.

 Who is Eligible for Termination Pay in Ontario?

-According to the ESA, employees who put in at least three continuous months of employment are entitled to one week of notice period pay for each year of service completed, up to a maximum of eight weeks.
-They are called “minimal statutory entitlements.”
+According to the ESA, employees who have worked for three continuous months are entitled to one week of notice period pay for each year of service completed, up to a maximum of eight weeks.
+They are referred to as “minimal statutory entitlements.”

-Some professions that are generally exempt from termination pay include building contractors, seasonal employees, federally regulated employees, and students in work-study placements.
+Some professions that are generally exempt from termination pay include building contractors, seasonal employees, federally regulated employees, and students who are in work-study placements.

 Can an Employee Receive both Termination Pay and Severance Pay in Ontario?